MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xsapi-flat-c.md

 # Introduction to the Xbox Live C APIs

-In June 2018, a new, flat C API layer was added to XSAPI.
+In June 2018, a new, C API layer was added to XSAPI.
 This new API layer solves some issues that occurred with the C++ and WinRT API layers.

 The C API does not yet cover all XSAPI features, but additional features are being worked on.